AlreadyBored/nodejs-assignments/assignments/graphql-service/score.md

 - **+20** The application code that worked with `Albums` instance instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
 - **+20** The application code that worked with `Artists` instance instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
 - **+20** The application code that worked with `Favorites` instance instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
+- **+20** The application code that worked with `Genres` instance instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)
+- **+20** The application code that worked with `Bands` instance instance divided into modules according to to its purpose and Nest.js architecture conventions (work with request and response in controller, business logic in service, etc.)

 ## Forfeits